Co-Parenting Disputes: Solve It or Lawyer Up?

 - Get clarity on billing.
 Ask how the attorney bills (6-minute increments?
 15-minute?), whether emails and phone calls are charged, and request monthly itemized invoices.

 - Consider a consultation, not a retainer, first.
-Sometimes all you need is an expert opinion on whether your situation has legal merit.
-A one-time consultation can tell you whether it's worth pursuing or whether your energy is better spent elsewhere.
+Often all you need is an expert opinion on whether your situation has legal merit.

 Scenario A: "My co-parent feeds the kids junk food all weekend."